 Minato stood frozen, one hand on the door handle, and Rin felt her heart go out to him.
 Slowly, painfully, he took a step back, made his outstretched hand release the doorknob as his arm fell limply to his side.
 Without turning to look at her, he called her name.

 Rin nodded, and stepped into Naruto's room.

-Naruto was feeling significantly more cheerful since consuming the five large servings of take-out ramen Kakashi-sensei had smuggled him.
+Naruto was feeling significantly more cheerful since consuming the three large servings of take-out ramen Kakashi-sensei had smuggled him.
 It was a suspicious thing for Kakashi to do—he never went out of his way if he could help it—but Naruto figured the man was feeling guilty for keeping him in the hospital and being so weird and secretive all afternoon and evening.
 If he weren't so worried about Hinata, and fighting his (very reasonable, he felt) fears of being confined in an unfamiliar place for unknown reasons, he'd be quite content to just enjoy the warm room and full stomach he currently possessed.
 Especially since he'd discovered that the handrails of the bed weren't too widely spaced to practice a handstand on.

 Which is why he was upside down when the door opened again, and a pretty woman with dark hair and warm eyes stepped in.

 "Hey, hey!"
 He greeted enthusiastically.
 "You're here to tell me I'm free to go, right?
 You don't need any more blood or anything?
 I need to keep some of it for myself, y'know…"

 "Hello, Naruto," she answered, sounding amused and… something else.
 "No, I'm not here to take your blood.
 But I do have something very important to talk to you about."